smartinrub/sergiomartinrubio.com/_posts/2023-02-19-how-to-release-new-versions-of-smart-contracts.md

 ### Proxy Contracts Issues

-a. **Storage clashes**: you can only append storage variables into new implementations since storage variables are indexed, so if you change the order of one of the storage variables in the new implementation you would store the value in the wrong variable.
+* **Storage clashes**: you can only append storage variables into new implementations since storage variables are indexed, so if you change the order of one of the storage variables in the new implementation you would store the value in the wrong variable.
-b. **Signature selector clashes**: this happens when the proxy contract has a function with the same selector as one of the functions in the implementation.
+* **Signature selector clashes**: this happens when the proxy contract has a function with the same selector as one of the functions in the implementation.

 ```solidity
 contract V2 {